substance/legacy-docs/handbook.md

-This handbook is a work-in-progress.
-It's intended to be your companion for developing Substance applications.
+[ This handbook is a work-in-progress.
+It's intended to be your companion for developing Substance applications. ]

 # Motivation

+With digital publishing we're facing a new domain of problems that we can't solve if we keep treating documents as pieces of paper.
+With the development of the Substance stack, we assumed that there was no paper.

 ## Challenges of modern digital publishing

 ### Content Creation

-In the beginning there is content creation.
+It all starts with content creation.
 Text needs to be written, annotated and structured.
 Images, tables and lists need to be added.
-Today, the addition of interactive content (such as visualizations, interactive maps, etc.) is becoming increasingly important and should be supported by publishing systems. - See more at: http://blog.okfn.org/2013/01/15/content-as-data-towards-open-digital-publishing-with-substance/#sthash.PUUD5nOk.dpuf
+Today, the addition of interactive content (such as visualizations, interactive maps, etc.) is becoming increasingly important and should be supported by publishing systems.

 ### Quality Management